 Mrs. E.G. Sellards was President of the Austin branch 1927-28 and President of AAUW Texas 1928-30.

 After Dr. Janice May received her PhD in Political Science from the University of Texas at Austin in 1952, she taught as a Professor in the Government Department until her retirement, also acting as a pre-law student advisor.
+Janice was active with the League of Women Voters, serving as President and Board member of the local organization and also as a Board member of the national organization.
+She served as a registered lobbyist to governmental officials, explaining League-supported agenda items.
+She was also a member of the Commission that drafted a new constitution for the State of Texas, but which was not adopted by the voters.
+Janice was active in the Austin community as a President of the Austin Newcomers Club, a librarian at the Old Quarry Branch for several years, and a Girl and Cub Scout leader.
 A long-time member of the Austin Branch, she served as President in 1959-60 and helped keep members informed about what was happening in Texas government.
-Janice was also active in the Austin community as a President of the League of Women Voters, a registered lobbyist, a President of the Austin Newcomers Club, a librarian at the Old Quarry Branch for several years, and a Girl and Cub Scout leader.
 On her death, she left $350,000 to AAUW National’s AAUW Fund.

 Dr. Jenny Lind Porter-Scott was appointed Poet Laureate of Texas in 1964-65.
 She founded The Texas Poets Corner and the Jenny Lind Porter Collections in the Cornette Library at Texas A&M. Jenny received the Piper Professor award from Piper Foundation in San Antonio in 1976, established a Creative Writing program at Huston-Tillotson University, and received an award from the Texas Institute of Letters for her translation of “Verses on Death by Helinand of Froidmont.”
 She served as Austin Branch President in 1968-69 and was honored by AAUW Texas as an Outstanding Woman of Texas in 1998-99 and as a Woman of Distinction in 2008.
 The Austin City Council honored her with a Jenny Lind Porter Day in 1995 for her contributions to literature and the O. Henry Museum.